gustavla/vzlog/doc/source/tutorial.rst

     from vzlog import VzLog
     vz = VzLog('log')

-Refer to the :class:`VzLog <vzlog.vzlog.VzLog>` for outputting functions.
+Refer to the :class:`VzLog <vzlog.VzLog>` for outputting functions.
 Here is an example:

 .. literalinclude:: ../../examples/doc_example1.py